-Shortness of breath, or breathlessness, describes difficulty or discomfort when breathing.
+Dyspnea is the name for shortness of breath, breathlessness, or difficulty breathing.
 A person may feel tightness in the chest or feel as though they cannot get enough air.
-The medical term for shortness of breath is dyspnea.
-Potential causes include congestive heart failure, obesity, and respiratory issues.
+Possible causes include congestive heart failure, obesity, and respiratory issues.

-This article will look at some of the more common causes of and treatments for shortness of breath when lying down.
+This article will look at some causes and treatments for shortness of breath when lying down.

 One of the most common causes of orthopnea is heart failure.